derekschultz/job-worker/DESIGN.md

 ## Testing

 Unit tests will be written for the library, API server, and CLI.
 The tests will cover both happy and unhappy scenarios.
 For example, starting and stopping a job, trying to stop a job that doesn't exist, trying to stop a job that was started by another client, etc.

+In addition to these functional tests, we will also include tests for authentication, authorization, and logging:

+- Authentication tests will verify that only clients with valid certificates can connect to the API server.
+- Authorization tests will ensure that clients can only control jobs that they own.
+- Logging tests will check that all important events are logged correctly, and that logs contain all necessary information.